 It is notable that the A7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The PEN-F lacks such a headphone port.

-Both the PEN-F and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the PEN-F and the A7 II have been discontinued, but can regularly be found used on ebay.
 The A7 II was replaced by the Sony A7 III, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Sony A7 II Manual.
+Further information on the features and operation of the PEN-F and A7 II can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Sony A7 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus PEN-F and the Sony A7 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.